ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 ====================

 This chapter introduce how to do backend optimization in LLVM first.
-Next we do optimization via extend instruction sets with hardware level to do optimization in a way of creating an efficient RISC CPU which aims to C/C++ high level language.
+Next we do optimization via extend instruction sets in hardware level to do optimization in a way of creating an efficient RISC CPU which aims to C/C++ high level language.

 Cpu0 backend Optimization: Remove useless JMP
 ---------------------------------------------

-LLVM uses functional pass in code generation and optimization.
+LLVM uses functional pass both in code generation and optimization.
 Following the 3 tiers of compiler architecture, LLVM did much optimization in middle tier of LLVM IR, SSA form.
-In addition of this middle tier optimization, there are opportunities in optimization which depend on backend features.
+Beyond middle tier optimization, there are opportunities in optimization which depend on backend features.
 Mips fill delay slot is an example of backend optimization used in pipeline RISC machine.
-You can modify from Mips this part if your backend is a pipeline RISC with delay slot.
-In this section, we apply the "delete useless jmp" unconditional branch instruction in Cpu0 backend optimization.
+You can migrate from Mips if your backend is a pipeline RISC with delay slot.
+In this section, we apply the "delete useless jmp" in Cpu0 backend optimization.
 This algorithm is simple and effective as a perfect tutorial in optimization.
-Through this example, you can understand how to add a optimization pass and design your complicate optimization algorithm on your backend in real project.
+Through this example, you can understand how to add an optimization pass and coding your complicate optimization algorithm on your backend in real project.

 Chapter12_1/ supports "delete useless jmp" optimization algorithm which add codes as follows,